How many bands will be playing NE PopFest 2007?

 Plus I get to hear lots of good bands.

-What is The Abbey Lounge's part in this?
+What is The Rosebud's part in this?

 has graciously allowed us to hold NE PopFest at their club.